Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Introduction

 \section{Introduction}

-Automatically recognizing human hand actions at close range is an important problem for applications such as assembly line inspection, augmented reality training and operations, and home scenarios.
+Automatically recognizing human hand actions at close range is an important problem for applications such as assembly line inspection, augmented reality training and operations, and egocentric scenarios.
 Creating annotated training data for reliable learning of fine scale actions and activities in videos with deep convolutional neural networks is a daunting challenge that limits the scalability, diversity and deployability of research in real world systems.
 Current approaches either address clip level classification and detection or demand detailed annotations of objects, hands and actions for fine scale recognition.

-Within this scope, we note that the science of deep video understanding trails behind deep image understanding: for instance, transfer learning that has been established at least since 2013~\cite{girshick2014rich} for images was only validated comprehensively in 2017 for videos~\cite{carreira17cvpr} due to the lack of large-scale action recognition datasets.
+The science of deep video understanding trails behind deep image understanding: for instance, transfer learning, that has been established at least since 2013~\cite{girshick2014rich} for images, was only validated comprehensively in 2017 for videos~\cite{carreira17cvpr} due to the lack of large-scale action recognition datasets.
 Similarly, insights into internal CNN representations that were already available for image-trained CNNs in 2014~\cite{zeiler2014visualizing} were only comparably studied in 2018~\cite{feichtenhofer2018cvpr} for video CNNs.
 Likewise, relatively little work exists in learning transferable representations for first-person action recognition, and tends to employ relatively complex approaches such as language~\cite{miech17iccv,wray2018cvprw}, sequence alignment~\cite{yang2018cvpr}, or probabilistic reasoning~\cite{rodriguez17cvprw}.

-We investigate recognizing primitive actions in first-person videos when only a few training examples are available.
+We investigate recognition of primitive actions in first-person videos when only a few training examples are available.
 We focus on first-person action parsing since it is particularly challenging in its detail and variability of objects and context involved in fine scale actions.
-First-person action parsing is inherently compositional in that it involves interaction between hand poses, manipulated objects and motion.
+First-person action parsing is inherently compositional, in that it involves interaction between hand poses, manipulated objects and motion.
 Learning truly generalizable deep models for the task requires combinatorially large first-person video datasets.
-Potentially every object that maybe held in the hands needs to be captured in-situ while covering the entire gamut of hand shapes and appearances, as well as poses and motions that are natural to that specific object and action.
+Potentially every object that can be handheld needs to be captured in-situ while covering the entire gamut of hand shapes and appearances, as well as poses and motions that are natural to that specific object and action.